merrychap/shellen/README.md

 There is ```help``` command inside the tool, that will explain almost everything.

 ## Features
-Ishell was created for assembling and disassembling instructions.
-So, there are two modes of using the tool: **asm** and **dsm**.
-Also, there are some other possibilities.
+Ishell was created for assembling and disassembling instructions, so there are two modes of using the tool: **asm** and **dsm** respectively.
+Of course, there are some other possibilities.

 ### Prompt
-It is an interactive tool, so there is a usefull prompt, displaying current mode and chosen architecture exactly for this mode.
+Ishell also has a usefull prompt, displaying current mode and chosen architecture exactly for this mode.
 It looks as follows:
 ```
 asm:x86_32 >
 ```
 You can edit your input like you're typing in a terminal.
-Also, it has history of commands (just type up arrow to see them).
+Also, it has a history of commands (just type up arrow to see them).

 To change current mode, enter ```asm``` or ```dsm``` in the prompt.
 ```